Akash5307/Number-Guessing-Game/README.md

-User input handling.
+User input handling.\n
-Feedback on guesses (too low, too high, correct).
-Text is colored as per the requirements.
+Feedback on guesses (too low, too high, correct).\n Text is colored as per the requirements.\n
 User input is validated.